PSDI-UK/aiida-gromacs/docs/source/user_guide/api_interface.rst

 The genion class is slightly different in the way that the application being called underneath is bash and not gromacs directly, this is to satisfy the fact that gmx genion requires piped input for some parameters that cannot be given on the commandline.

-Here is an example of how to script calling the genion class with examples from the Lemkul Lysozyme tutorial.
+Here is an example of how to script calling the genion class with examples from the Lemkul lysozyme tutorial.

 Required input files: